djtulan/nunchuk64/README.md

 Nunchuk64
 ==============
+Converter to connect for Wii Nunchuk or Nindendo NES Classic Mini Controller to a Commodore 64.

 ![Work in Progress](work.gif)

 This is my very first project designing a PCB with a layouting tool.
 I introduces myself into KiCad which satisfed my needs perfectly.

 The project is still in progress, because I need to finish the firmware for the ATMega chip I used.
 The PCB prototypes are in production at the moment.

 My personal project goals:
 --------------